Multi-Carrier Agile Phased Array Radar

 \subsubsection{Echo isolation using orthogonal projection}

 In order to accurately estimate the angle of each scattering point, it is necessary to mitigate the interference between scattering points.
-To that aim, we use an orthogonal projection to isolate echoes from each scattering point.
+To that aim, we use an orthogonal projection to isolate echoes from each scatterer.